skit-ai/eevee/docs/data-structures.md

 on labels in this tool.
 These labels can be true labels of various kind or coming from predictions of different models.

-This page documents a few notes about the label representation.
+This page documents a few general notes about the label representation.
 Specific details are in the pages for different kinds of metrics [here](./metrics).

 ## Serialization
 Each row in the label dataframe CSV is of one of the types defined [here](https://github.com/skit-ai/dataframes/blob/master/protos/labels.proto).
-In cases where the field type primitive, we serialize items in JSON.
+In cases where the field type are not primitives, we serialize items in JSON.
 In Python, this looks like the following:

 ```python
 import pandas as pd